MacarielAerial/aion/README.md

 A repository containing a prototype application that separates circular objects from their background.

+Users are directed to [local testing notebook](./notebooks/local_testing.ipynb) as demonstration of project output.

+The notebook breaks down challenges' requirements into individual pieces before addressing them with API calls.

 ## Areas of Improvement

 ### Minimalist Circle Identification Capability

 Circles in the image are identified through traditional non-machine-learning method.
 Such technique is reliable in a small scale but impractical in the long term with more varied input images.

+### Missing Evaluation Strategy

+Evaluation of algorithm output currently can only be done manually.
+While this is appropriate for a proof of concept.
+A production grade solution, if one involving machine learning, requires either annotated ground truth data or a generative model for more dynamic and probabilistic evaluation.

 ### Insufficient Query Capability